 8.3% = CA$22m ÷ CA$264m (Based on the trailing twelve months to September 2019.)

 Most readers would understand what net profit is, but it’s worth explaining the concept of shareholders’ equity.
 It is all earnings retained by the company, plus any capital paid in by shareholders.
 The easiest way to calculate shareholders' equity is to subtract the company's total liabilities from the total assets.

 ROE measures a company's profitability against the profit it retains, and any outside investments.
 The 'return' is the profit over the last twelve months.
 That means that the higher the ROE, the more profitable the company is.
 So, all else equal, investors should like a high ROE.
 That means it can be interesting to compare the ROE of different companies.

 Does Inovalis Real Estate Investment Trust Have A Good ROE?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-You can see in the graphic below that Inovalis Real Estate Investment Trust has an ROE that is fairly close to the average for the REITs industry (9.4%).
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+You can see in the graphic below that Inovalis Real Estate Investment Trust has an ROE that is fairly close to the average for the REITs industry (9.7%).